mcdonc/djangocon2012-pyramid-talk/presentation.rst

 - ``substanced``

 - These are more like Django than Pyramid is like Django.
+They each have an admin interface and make choices about what type of persistence system will be best supported.

 Pyramid and Python 3
 --------------------